revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- `@RequestBody` annotation binds request body to method parameters.
+- `@RequestBody` annotation request body to method parameters.
 - We use the `@RequestBody` annotation to have the request body read and deserialized into an Object through an `HttpMessageConverter`.
 - Additionally, automatic validations can be applied by annotating the argument with @Valid annotation.
 </blockquote>